paed01/bpmn-engine/API.md

 Options `source` and `context` are mutually exclusive.

-Moddle options can be used if an extension is required when parsing BPMN-source.
+Moddle options must be used if an extension is required when parsing BPMN-source.
 The object will be passed on to the constructor of `bpmn-moddle`.
 See [camunda-bpmn-moddle][1] for example.

 ```javascript
 const Bpmn = require('bpmn-engine');